Improve MLLM Benchmark Efficiency through Interview: Dataset Construction

-Traditional interview questions often lack systematicity and difficulty gradient, which makes it difficult to comprehensively examine the interviewer's ability performance in different fields and at different difficulty levels.
-In this paper, we construct a dataset with a difficulty gradient that can comprehensively test the comprehensive ability of interviewers.
-This dataset integrates several existing datasets, A-Bench\cite{zhang2024a-bench}, Q-Bench\cite{wu2023q}, MMT-Bench\cite{2024mmt-icml} and SEED-Bench\cite {li2023seed}, covering multiple assessment dimensions such as logical reasoning, multimodal comprehension, multitasking, and safety ethics, which makes the data more three-dimensional.
+Traditional interview questions often lack systematic structure and difficulty gradient, which makes it difficult to comprehensively examine the interviewee's ability performance in different fields and levels.
+In this paper, we construct a dataset with a clear difficulty gradient to comprehensively evaluate a model's ability.
+This dataset fuses several existing datasets, specifically including A-Bench\cite{zhang2024a-bench}, Q-Bench\cite{wu2023q}, MMT-Bench\cite{2024mmt-icml} and SEED-Bench\cite {li2023seed}, covering multiple assessment dimensions such as logical reasoning, multimodal comprehension, multitasking, and safety ethics, which makes the data more three-dimensional.